Alberta Probate Fees: Legal Cost of Probating Estates

 Presence of corporate holdings as shareholders or sole owners;

+We always strive to keep to out set fees.
 Sometimes, legal issues arise outside of the probate process.
 Alberta probate fees cover the probate process only.
 Usually these issues involve fighting between parties connected to the estate.
 Other times these issues stem from third parties, not names in the estate.
+Consequently, some of these issues let us know in advance that additional costs apply.
+We tell you right away.
+In other situations, such as disputes, the issue only becomes apparent later.
+We still tell you when things cost more.
 For example, the following include some factors that increase the cost of probating an estate in Alberta:

 Legal claims made against the estate;